nataliateruel/Surfaces_tutorial/docs/source/Customizations.rst

 Atom type definitions
 ------------

-The default atom type definition offered for the 20 amino acids is based on 40 atom types as described for the `FlexAID software <https://pubs.acs.org/doi/10.1021/acs.jcim.5b00078>`_.
+The default definition of atom types provided for the 20 amino acids is derived from 40 atom types outlined in the `FlexAID software <https://pubs.acs.org/doi/10.1021/acs.jcim.5b00078>`_.

 .. include::
    ALA | N:11, CA:3, C:2, O:13, CB:3, OXT:13,